dirac-institute/sorcha/docs/postprocessing.rst

 -----------------

 .. attention::
-    Applying some form of the camera footprint filter is mandatory.
+    Applying some form of the camera footprint filter is mandatory if you are trying to preform a science quality simulation, but we do have the ability to turn it off for other types of modeling cases.
+See the :ref:`advamced`:: page.

 Due to the footprint of the LSST Camera (LSSTCam), see the figure below, it is possible that some object detections  may be lost in gaps between the chips.